Lee Aase (@leeaase) published a blog post · June 13th, 2013

 Steps to joining the Social Media Fellows program

 To be eligible for Bronze Fellow designation you must complete Social Media Residency, either during one of our in-person sessions or as part of an online cohort.
-(We expect to offer the first online cohort beginning in November.)
 The end product of Social Media Residency is development of a Strategic Social Media Plan.
 See BUS 150 for details.

 The second step is to Submit your plan for Review by your Chief Resident or another member of the MCCSM Staff or Advisory Board.
 Review may occur at the end of your in-person Residency, or you can wait and submit your plan after further reflection.
 This is your opportunity to get feedback and guidance from an experienced social media practitioner.
 In essence, it’s a consulting conversation to help you strengthen your plan.

-Upon completion of your plan review, send your revised plan via email to the Center for Social Media.
-When Dr. Timimi and I receive and review your plan we will send your Bronze Fellow Certificate and upgrade your Network badge from Resident to Bronze Fellow.
+To arrange for your plan review, send your draft plan via email to the Center for Social Media.
+After you have gone through the review process we will send your Bronze Fellow Certificate and upgrade your Network badge from Resident to Bronze Fellow.